LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-data/README.md

 }
 ```

 Within the class, we can refer to the static field or property the same way as a non-static field or property.
+For example, within `Temperature` we could write:

 ```csharp
 Console.WriteLine("Absolute zero in F is: " + absoluteZeroFahrenheit);
 ```

-Outside the class, we must use the class name (since it doesn't belong to any one instance/object).
+Outside the class, we must use the class name to refer to the field (since it doesn't belong to any one instance/object).

 ```csharp
 Console.WriteLine("Absolute zero in F is: " + Temperature.absoluteZeroFahrenheit);